surniaulula/wpsso-breadcrumbs/README.md

 <h3>WPSSO Core Plugin Required</h3>

 <p>WPSSO Schema Breadcrumbs Markup (aka WPSSO BC) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>.</p>

-<p>The WPSSO BC add-on includes Schema BreadcrumbsList markup of ancestors and categories - for the best and most complete Schema markup for your content, consider pairing the WPSSO BC add-on with the <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup</a> (aka WPSSO JSON) add-on.</p>

 <h2>Installation</h2>